Cell Biology Lab Outline

 2. Repeat step 7 to fill the chamber on the other side of the haemocytometer.

 3. Place the haemocytometer on the microscope stage.
-Starting with the lowest objective, bring the 3 x 3 grid into focus.
+Starting with the lowest power objective (4X), bring the haemocytometer slide into focus and then use the low power objective (10x) to bring the 3 x 3 grid into focus.
 Adjust the light intensity and condenser diaphragm until you can see this grid and cells contained within.

-4. Switch to the 10X objective and focus on one of the squares (i.e. focus on one of the red squares from figure 5c).
+4. Focus on one of the squares (i.e., focus on one of the red squares from figure 5c).

 6. To accurately count cells, there should not be too many cells that they overlap.
 A general rule is no more than 50 cells per red square.

 7. If there are too many cells, dilute the cell suspension with the culture media, and then repeat from steps 5 onward using the diluted cell suspension.
-Try a 4-fold dilution (your initial 1:1 ratio of cells and trypan blue is a 2-fold dilution)
+Try a four-fold dilution (your initial 1:1 ratio of cells and trypan blue is a two-fold dilution)

 8. Each student should make their own cell counts and record the data in table I.